 As a coach I know the feeling I want my players to experience.
 I want them to shed their backpacks and become part of a team body, creating a team with a solid core.
 As a player I have my own way of evaluating a good training session.
 It is by a feeling - the feeling is not in the tip of the toes, but in the core.
 It’s the moment when the body and mind float and nothing weighs on the shoulders.
 It is when my chest expands to its full volume and my body finds its true contours.

 I believe that playing on a football team has shaped my life.
 It's the place where I got to know what community really means and how it really felt.
-I therefore am keen to endavour on a way to the Global Goals, using the strength we can only build together.
+I therefore am keen to endeavour a way to achieve the Global Goals, using the strength we can only build together.”